🧬 Personalized Medicine: Health Tailored to Your DNA

 🔬 What is Personalized Medicine?

-- Genes: DNA analysis helps understand which diseases you are at risk for and how you respond to treatment.
+- Genes: DNA analysis helps understand which diseases you are at risk for and how you will respond to treatment.

-- Modern tests: Precise tools for early diagnosis.
+- Modern Tests: Precise tools for early diagnosis.

-- Targeted treatment: Therapy aimed at the specific causes of a disease.
+- Targeted Treatment: Therapy aimed at the specific causes of a disease.

 🧪 How Does It Work?